JanGaertner/kleinTurbFieldGenerator/README.md

 [![DOI](https://zenodo.org/badge/875547596.svg)](https://doi.org/10.5281/zenodo.13956967)

-# Turublent Fluctuations using Digital Filters
+# Turbulent Fluctuations using Digital Filters

 This tool generates turbulent fluctuations with the proposed model of Klein et al. [1].
 However, not for an inlet boundary condition but for a